ziguo1/Chemotaxis/README.md

 Chemotaxis
 ==========
 Chemotaxis is when an organism moves toward or away from a chemical stimulus like food.
 Biologists write software using [random walks](http://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/random.htm) to model and study [how very small organisms like bacteria search for food](http://www.mit.edu/~kardar/teaching/projects/chemotaxis(AndreaSchmidt)/).
 In this assignment you will create a simulation of organisms moving away from a starting position using a random walk.
 To start the assignment, fork [this repository](https://github.com/APCSLowell/Chemotaxis).
-You may find slides 81 - 185 on [OOP--Classes](https://docs.google.com/presentation/d/13Ozn2xajO_juZfbm7I6gn0zM9p0leSTGDMBwUl2kPAQ/edit?usp=sharing) and the [Arrays of Objects](https://drive.google.com/file/d/0Bz2ZkT6qWPYTZ1FCOTZrWS1pb3M/view?usp=sharing) worksheet helpful.
+You may find slides 35 - 53 on [OOP--ClasseOOP--ArraysOfObjectss](https://docs.google.com/presentation/d/1dEzW5NHZsPRZKKsc-hBK0JaJQX7IDZgCw4INZ3t45Ic/edit?usp=sharing) and the [Arrays of Objects](https://drive.google.com/file/d/0Bz2ZkT6qWPYTZ1FCOTZrWS1pb3M/view?usp=sharing) worksheet helpful.
 NOTE: you must use `Math.random()` for all the random numbers in this assignment.

 Requirements
 ============
 1. A class to represent a single bacteria or some other single organism.
 The class will have the following members:
-   - 3 ints which hold the x and y coordinates of the bacteria position, and the bacteria color.
+   - 3 `int`s which hold the x and y coordinates of the bacteria position, and the bacteria color.
+(See slide 35 on the [OOP--ClasseOOP--ArraysOfObjectss](https://docs.google.com/presentation/d/1dEzW5NHZsPRZKKsc-hBK0JaJQX7IDZgCw4INZ3t45Ic/edit?usp=sharing) presentation for one way to store the bacteria color in an `int` variable)
-   - A constructor which initializes the 3 ints
+   - A constructor which initializes the 3 `int`s
    - `void move()` which moves the bacteria in a **random walk** pattern.
    - `void show()` which draws the bacteria using the three member variables
 2. You will then use an array to store many *instances* of the Bacteria.